DPotoyan/Chem324/_sources/ch01/note02.md

-### Classical Mechanics perspective on black bodies
+### Ultraviolet catastrophe of classical mechanics

+```{image} ./images/lec1_UVcat.jpg
+:align: center
+```
+**How classical mechanics describes temperature and radiation**

 - What is “temperature”?
 A measure for kinetic energy per particle associated with translational, rotational, vibrational degrees of freedom.
 - What is light?
 Think of an oscillating spring with frequency $\nu$
-- Thermodynamics: Heat can only flow from high to low temperature.
-In equilibrium, each degree of freedom in our case each spring/oscillator gets the same thermal energy $k_B T$.
+- In thermodynamic equilibrium, each degree of freedom in our case each spring or oscillator gets the same thermal energy $k_B T$.

-### Ultraviolet catastrophe of classical mechanics

-```{image} ./images/lec1_UVcat.jpg
-:align: center
-```

-Classical mechanics reasoning about black body radiation goes like this:
+---

 - One can fit more of high fequency (short wavelength) waves in the box than small frequency ones.
 The number of waves with small frequency region $[\nu, \nu+d\nu]$ is: